PtrBld/MMM-Podcast/README.md

 # MMM-Podcast
 This is an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
 It can show/hide a video downloaded from a Podcast or a private server (needs static file path).
 Hereby you can use an existing podcast or be able to create your own script to select the displayed videos.
-At the moment you can only display the video by clicking a button ([MMM-Button](https://github.com/ptrbld/MMM-Button).
+At the moment you can only display the video by clicking a button ([MMM-Button](https://github.com/ptrbld/MMM-Button)) or using [MMM-voice](https://github.com/fewieden/MMM-voice).

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/ptrbld/MMM-Podcast.git`.
 A new folder will appear navigate into it.